 This measure reports on the leading causes of hospitalisation.
 Rates indicate the occurrence in a population of serious illnesses and conditions that require hospitalisation, and use of hospitals by people with such conditions.
 Rates are based on the number of hospital episodes rather than the number of individual people who are hospitalised.
-Rates do not necessarily reflect the level of occurrence of an illness in the population (AHMAC 2017).
+Rates don't necessarily reflect the level of occurrence of an illness in the population (AHMAC 2017).

-Overall: The age-standardised hospitalisation rate (excluding dialysis) for Indigenous Australians in the Northern Territory from July 2013 to June 2015 was 517 per 1,000.
-This rate was 1.7 times the rate for non-Indigenous Australians.
+Overall: The age-standardised hospitalisation rate (excluding dialysis) for Indigenous Australians in Victoria from July 2013 to June 2015, was 359 per 1,000.
+This was the same as the rate for non-Indigenous Australians.

-Nationally from July 2013 to June 2015, the age-standardised hospitalisation rate (excluding dialysis) for Indigenous Australians was 417 per 1,000.
+Nationally, the age-standardised hospitalisation rate (excluding dialysis) for Indigenous Australians was 417 per 1,000.
 This was 1.2 times the rate for non-Indigenous Australians.
 After adjusting for Indigenous under-identification, the hospitalisation rate for Indigenous Australians was 1.3 times the rate for non-Indigenous Australians (Table 1.02.1).

-Top reasons for hospitalisation: The age-standardised rate for care involving dialysis was the leading reason for hospitalisation for Indigenous Australians in the Northern Territory (1,191 per 1,000) in July 2013 to June 2015.
-The next most common reasons were injury and poisoning (72 per 1,000) and pregnancy and childbirth (67 per 1,000).
+Top reasons for hospitalisation: The age-standardised rate for care involving dialysis was the leading reason for hospitalisation for Indigenous Australians in Victoria (252 per 1,000).
+The next most common reasons were pregnancy and childbirth (51 per 1,000) and diseases of the digestive system (38 per 1,000).

-Nationally in July 2013 to June 2015, the age-standardised rate for care involving dialysis was the most common reason for hospitalisation (472 per 1,000), followed by pregnancy and childbirth (59 per 1,000) and injury and poisoning (47 per 1,000) (Table 1.02.5 NT, Figure 1.02.1).
+Nationally, the age-standardised rate for care involving dialysis was the most common reason for hospitalisation (472 per 1,000), followed by pregnancy and childbirth (59 per 1,000) and injury and poisoning (47 per 1,000) (Table 1.02.5 Vic, Figure 1.02.1).

-Trend over time: In the Northern Territory, the age-standardised hospitalisation rate (excluding dialysis) increased less between 2004-05 and 2014-15 for Indigenous Australians than for non-Indigenous Australians; an increase of 28% (from 407 to 523 per 1,000) compared with 47% (from 210 to 309 per 1,000).
-Over this period, the hospitalisation rate was consistently higher for Indigenous Australians than for non-Indigenous Australians.
+Trend over time: In Victoria, the age-standardised hospitalisation rate (excluding dialysis) increased at a faster rate between 2004-05 and 2014-15, for Indigenous Australians than for non-Indigenous Australians: an increase of 92% (from 191 to 371 per 1,000) compared with 4% (from 332 to 351 per 1,000).
+Until 2009-10, the hospitalisation rate was lower for Indigenous Australians than for non-Indigenous Australians, but this changed in 2010-11 when the difference peaked at 22 per 1,000.

-For NSW, Vic, Qld, WA, SA and the NT combined, the age-standardised rate increased from 2004-05 to 2014-15 by 37% for Indigenous Australians (from 317 to 433 per 1,000).
-The rate for non-Indigenous Australians increased by 14% over this time (from 294 to 339 per 1,000) (Table 1.02.4 NT, Figure 1.02.2).
+For NSW, Vic, Qld, WA, SA and the NT combined, the age-standardised rate increased from 2004-05 to 2014-15 by 37% for Indigenous Australians, from 317 to 433 per 1,000.
+The rate for non-Indigenous Australians increased by 14% over this time (from 294 to 339 per 1,000) (Table 1.02.4 NSW, Figure 1.02.2).

-Age group: The hospitalisation rate in the Northern Territory from July 2013 to June 2015 was higher for Indigenous Australians than for non-Indigenous Australians for all age groups.
-The largest difference in the rate between Indigenous and non-Indigenous Australians was for those aged 45-54, where the rate for Indigenous Australians was 2.7 times the rate for non-Indigenous Australians.
+Age group: The hospitalisation rate in Victoria from July 2013 to June 2015 was similar for Indigenous Australians and non-Indigenous Australians.
+The largest difference was for those aged 25-34, where the rate for Indigenous Australians was 1.2 times the rate for non-Indigenous Australians.

-Nationally from July 2013 to June 2015, for all age groups under 65, the hospitalisation rate was higher for Indigenous Australians than for non-Indigenous Australians.
-The largest difference was for those aged 45-54, where the rate for Indigenous Australians was 1.6 times the rate for non-Indigenous Australians (Table 1.02.2 NT, Figure 1.02.3).
+Nationally, for all age groups under 65, the hospitalisation rate was higher for Indigenous Australians than for non-Indigenous Australians.
+The largest difference was for those aged 45-54, where the rate for Indigenous Australians was 1.6 times the rate for non-Indigenous Australians (Table 1.02.2 Vic, Figure 1.02.3).

-Figure 1.02.1: Age-standardised hospitalisation rate, by diagnosis and Indigenous status, Northern Territory and Australia, July 2013 to June 2015
+Figure 1.02.1: Age-standardised hospitalisation rate, by principal diagnosis and Indigenous status, Victoria and Australia, July 2013 to June 2015

-Figure 1.02.2: Age-standardised hospitalisation rate (excluding dialysis), Northern Territory and NSW, Vic, Qld, WA, SA and NT combined, 2004-05 to 2014-15
+Figure 1.02.2: Age-standardised hospitalisation rate (excluding dialysis), Victoria and NSW, Vic, Qld, WA, SA and NT combined, 2004-05 to 2014-15